 - A few of the books

 - I’m always going to tweak, so I did sub out a few of the books–some because we’d already read them and some just because I owned what I thought was a better choice.
 (I own a lot of out of print books, and A Gentle Feast uses books in print whenever possible.
 The curriculum occasionally recommends you hunt for an out of print book because it far surpasses anything else in its excellence, but there is always an alternate choice in those cases.)
 If you’re considering buying this curriculum, I’d encourage you to spend the $5 on the book list, which forms the core of the curriculum.
-If you purchase the book list or curriculum using the links in this post and want to know what I subbed, please feel free to forward me your proof of purchase, and I’d be happy to send you a document that shows my book substitutions.
-(Thank you so much for your support!)
 The vast majority of her choices, however, are excellent—so, so excellent!

 What I have not tried from A Gentle Feast (simply because I’m not in a place of needing them):